debezium/debezium.github.io/CONTRIBUTING.md

 The `summary` attribute describes a brief overview/highlight of changes in this series.

 The contents under _compatibility_ are meant to reflect what this version was tested with.
-If new compatibility types are added, be sure to update the `_config/site.yml` file accordingly.
+If new compatibility types are added, be sure to update the `_config.yml` file under `integrations` accordingly.
 For non-connector entries, specifying the compatibility-type and its associated version string is sufficient.
 For connector entries, specify the `database -> versions` and `driver -> versions` arrays accordingly.